Judiciary of New York: Procedure

 The Civil Practice Law and Rules (CPLR) governs legal procedure such as jurisdiction, venue, and pleadings, as well certain areas of substantive law such as the statute of limitations and joint and several liability.
-Many counties use the New York State Courts Electronic Filing System (NYSCEF) for electronic court filing (e-filing, like the federal PACER system).
+Many counties use the New York State Courts Electronic Filing System for electronic court filing (e-filing, like the federal PACER system).

-The New York State Courts Electronic Filing System (NYSCEF) is the electronic court filing (e-filing) system used in the New York State Unified Court System.
-E-filing in criminal cases in the Supreme Court and County Court may be authorized by the Chief Administrative Judge, but it is unlawful for such documents to be made available to the public online through NYSCEF.
+The New York State Courts Electronic Filing System is the electronic court filing (e-filing) system used in the New York State Unified Court System.
+E-filing in criminal cases in the Supreme Court and County Court may be authorized by the Chief Administrative Judge, but it is unlawful for such documents to be made available to the public online through the electronic filing system.

 The judiciary's 2014–2015 budget request stated that the "expansion of electronic filing continues as a high priority", and stated that it launched a new website that permits the public to order criminal history searches for which it collects $92 million annually.